Hip, Knee, Foot and Ankle

 If the cartilage in a joint is damaged or worn away, a joint can become stiff and painful.
 This can be inherited or it can occur through injury, inflammation or with day to day use over time.
 If your joint pain and function is stopping you enjoying life, there are multiple non-surgical and surgical options available to relieve pain.

-Is your hip or knee becoming more painful over time?
+Is your hip, knee, ankle or foot becoming more painful over time?

-Do you have ongoing pain in your hip or knee that started after a minor injury or no injury?
+Do you have ongoing pain in your hip, knee, ankle or foot that started after a minor injury or no injury?

 Do you have difficulty performing tasks that used to be easy such as climbing stairs, getting in and out of the car, doing up your shoes or walking for long distances?

-Do you feel restricted in movement when bending at the hip or knee?
+Do you feel restricted in movement when bending at the hip or knee or moving your ankle or toes?

 Instability, ACL and other ligament tears